woocommerce/woocommerce/plugins/woocommerce-admin/README.md

 #### End-to-end tests

 Tests live in `./tests/e2e`.
 An existing build is required prior running, please refer to the section above for steps.
-E2E tests have their own Docker container to run the WordPress server.
-Start the server using:
+E2E tests use the `@woocommerce/e2e-environment` package which hosts a Docker container for testing, by default the container can be accessed at `http://localhost:8084`

+All the commands from `@woocommerce/e2e-environment` can be run through `npx`.

 ```
+# Set up the e2e environment
+npm i
-npm run docker:up
+npx wc-e2e docker:up
 ```

 Run tests using:

 ```
-npm run test:e2e-dev
+npx wc-e2e test:e2e-dev
 ```

 or in headless mode:

 ```
-npm run test:e2e
+npx wc-e2e test:e2e
 ```

-Run a single test by adding the file name:
+Run a single test by adding the path to the file name:

 ```
-npm run test:e2e-dev complete-onboarding-wizard.test.js
+npx wc-e2e test:e2e-dev tests/e2e/specs/activate-and-setup/complete-onboarding-wizard.test.ts
 ```

 ## Common Issues